Actively Recruiting

 - Hemoglobin level of 9.0 g/dL or higher without recent transfusion

-- Negative pregnancy test for females of childbearing age
+- Negative pregnancy test for females of childbearing potential

-- Ability to understand and sign informed consent
+- Able and willing to provide informed consent

 You will not qualify if you...

-- Unstable use of anticoagulants or anti-platelet agents
+- Unstable use of anticoagulants or antiplatelet agents

-- Symptomatic or large central nervous system metastases or leptomeningeal disease
+- Symptomatic or large central nervous system metastases

 - Active hepatitis B or C infection not controlled

-- Significant peripheral neuropathy (grade 2 or higher)
+- Significant peripheral neuropathy

-- Recent serious gastrointestinal conditions or surgeries within 6 months
+- Recent gastrointestinal complications or bleeding

 AI-Screening